FaeWulf/anti-raidfarm/README.md

 ## Configuration

 The delay timer can be configured in the mod's configuration file.
 By default, the configuration file is located in the `config` folder of your Minecraft directory.
-Edit the file to adjust the delay between raids:
+Edit the file to adjust the delay (in second) between raids:

 ```json
 {